Asymmetric Tyre Treads: How They Work and How to Mount Them

 Conclusion

-You’ve learned that asymmetric tyre treads split roles between inner blocks for water evacuation and outer ribs for cornering grip, so you’ll mount them with the marked outside facing out and follow rotation patterns to preserve that balance.
-Coincidentally, doing so also aligns wear, alignment and handling goals: correct mounting and timely rotation keep hydroplaning risk, uneven wear and pull in check.
-Follow load/speed ratings and inspect regularly to sustain performance and life.
+Asymmetric tyre treads split roles between inner blocks for water evacuation and outer ribs for cornering grip.
+Mount them with the marked outside facing out, and follow rotation patterns to preserve that balance.